Gtalen/WSAA-coursework/README.md

 ### Additional Acknowledgement

+- **Faker** for generating user and transaction data.
+- **Yahoo Finance Screener** for stock data.
+- **RealPython**, **Datacamp**, and **W3Schools** for excellent tutorials.
-ChatGPT AI (2025).
-Used to assist the author with technical explanations and productivity, particularly for debugging and implementing jQuery AJAX for front-end interaction.
+- ChatGPT AI (2025).
+This assisted with technical explanations and productivity, particularly for debugging and implementing jQuery AJAX for front-end interaction.
 The scope, logic, and design decisions of the project remain fully original to the author.
 Some of the Prompts used were;

 - How do I implement jQuery AJAX in my Flask app?
 - Help me connect frontend user.html to my Flask backend.

-- Why is my AJAX call not returning data from Flask.
+- Why is my AJAX call not returning data from Flask?

-- How do I use Bootstrap buttons and components.
+- How do I use Bootstrap buttons and components?

-- Is there a way to use python to generate fake fullname of people?
+- Is there a way to use python to generate fake people data?

 ---